 Nikah is properly recited and pronouncing under some conditions that are highlighted below:

-- If the Nikah is pronouncing by the representatives or the guardians of the man and the woman, they should classify the man and the woman by uttering their names or making understandable signs towards them.
-Hence, if a person has more than one daughters, and he says to a man: Zawwajtuka Ihda Banati (i.e. I have given away one of my daughters to you as your wife) and the man says: Qabiltu (i.e. I have accepted) the marriage contract is void, because the daughter has not been identified.
+- If the Nikah is pronouncing by the representatives, they should utter the names or making understandable signs towards them.
+Hence, if a person has more than one daughter, and he says to a man: Zawwajtuka Ihda Banati (i.e. I have given away one of my daughters to you as your wife). and the man says Qabiltu (i.e. I have accepted) the marriage contract is void because the daughter has not been identified.

 - The woman and the man should be willing to enter into a marital agreement.
 If, however, the woman apparently displays uncertainty while giving her approval, the marriage is in order.